There’s no question that this area is rich in history. Hudson Valley historic sites are one of the most visited attractions in the area.

 Located in Getty Square in Yonkers, NY, Philipse Manor Hall is the oldest standing building in Westchester County.
 This museum showcases history, art and architecture.
 It also houses portraits of six presidents from New York State.

-CLOSED to the public
+CLOSED to the public for restoration

 Website: parks.ny.gov/historic-sites/37